seibert-media/linchpin-mobile-generate-qr-codes/README.md

 # Example script for generating mass QR codes for linchpin mobile

 This script can be used to generate qr codes for the connection of linchpin mobile.
+Please find more information on our [help pages](https://info.seibert-media.net/display/DOC/Generate+Linchpin+Mobile+Gateway+logins+via+script).

 ## Prerequisites